Looking for Car Stereos?Start shopping

 Replacing your factory stereo

 The degree of difficulty involved in removing the Grand Caravan's factory radio depends on your vehicle's model year.

 Removing the factory radio (2008-2010)

-A wide variety of single-DIN units will fit neatly into the Grand Caravan’s dash with the aid of the mounting kit that’s free with most stereo purchases from Crutchfield.
+A wide variety of single-DIN units will fit neatly into the Grand Caravan’s dash with the aid of the mounting kit that’s available at a deep discount with most stereo purchases from Crutchfield.

 If you’re planning to install a double-DIN receiver, be prepared for a bit more work.
 The culprit is a metal support bracket that gets in the way when you’re replacing the factory receiver.
 You’ll need to cut this bracket out using a hacksaw.
 If you’re extremely confident in your skills, proceed.
 If not, you might want to consult a car stereo installation professional.

 The 2008-10 Caravan’s dash assembly is actually a series of interlocking pieces that starts at the A-pillars.
 You’ll need to pry those off, then gradually work your way through a series of trim panels that eventually expose the factory receiver.
 This takes some time, but it’s not difficult.
 Be sure to work slowly and carefully, though.
 You don’t want to scar the trim panels or break off the plastic retaining clips, so don’t rush through this stage.
 No matter how great your new system sounds; that broken trim panel will annoy you forever.

 Once you’ve worked your way through the various panels and pieces, installing your new stereo is simply a matter of securing the receiver to the mounting bracket, connecting the wiring adapter to the stereo wires, and plugging that into the Caravan’s wiring.
 The mounting kit is avaiable at a special price when you purchase your stereo at Crutchfield, as is the special adapter that you'll need to make the new stereo work with the van's electronics.